Astro Parduman Honored with National Creator Award 2025 for Excellence in Astrology, Numerology & Occult Sciences - www.lokmattimes.com

 Astro Parduman Honored with National Creator Award 2025 for Excellence in Astrology, Numerology & Occult Sciences

-PNN Chandigarh [India], July 22: Renowned Indian astrologer and spiritual mentor Astro Parduman has been conferred with the National ...
+Chandigarh [India], July 22: Renowned Indian astrologer and spiritual mentor Astro Parduman has been conferred with the National Creator ...

 Chandigarh [India], July 22: Renowned Indian astrologer and spiritual mentor Astro Parduman has been conferred with the National Creator Award 2025 at the prestigious Creators Lens Summit, held in Chandigarh.
 The award recognizes his outstanding contributions in the fields of Astrology, Numerology, and Occult Sciences, as well as his deep impact on global audiences through spiritual content creation.